pytorch/pytorch.github.io/_posts/2022-6-7-how-disney-improved-activity-recognition-with-multimodal-approaches-with-pytorch.md

 # Using the Mixer to get the best of each world

-MLPMixer, used as an image classification model without convolutional layers, requires a lot of data, since the lack of inductive bias – one of the model's good points overall – is a weakness when it comes to working in low data domains.
+MLP-Mixer, used as an image classification model without convolutional layers, requires a lot of data, since the lack of inductive bias – one of the model's good points overall – is a weakness when it comes to working in low data domains.

 When used as a way to combine information previously extracted by large pretrained backbones (as opposed to being used as a full end-to-end solution), they shine.
 The Mixer’s strength lies in finding temporal or structural coherence between different inputs.
 For example, in video-related tasks we could extract embeddings from the frames using a powerful, pretrained model that understands what is going on at frame level and use the mixer to make sense of it in a sequential manner.